Protect your home from Mosquitoes

 What Is Microcephaly?

 When a child develops this condition, they are born with a smaller, misshapen head.
 It often causes incomplete brain development, speech problems and developmental disabilities.
 The child is likely to have a shorter stature as they grow up, balancing issues, facial distortions and speech problems.
-Some children with microcephaly also develop life-threatening seizures that have to be controlled by medical interventions.
+Some children with microcephaly also develop life-threatening seizures that must be controlled by medical interventions.

 How Is It Spread?